What is Camel?

 Camel empowers you to define routing and mediation rules in a variety of domain-specific languages (DSL, such as Java, XML, Groovy, Kotlin, and YAML).
 This means you get smart completion of routing rules in your IDE, whether in a Java or XML editor.

-Apache Camel uses URIs to work directly with any kind of transport or messaging model such as HTTP, ActiveMQ, JMS, JBI, SCA, MINA or CXF, as well as pluggable Components and Data Format options.
+Apache Camel uses URIs to work directly with any kind of transport or messaging model such as HTTP, Kafka, JMS, JBI, SCA, MINA or CXF, as well as pluggable Components and Data Format options.
 Apache Camel is a small library with minimal dependencies for easy embedding in any Java application.
 Apache Camel lets you work with the same API regardless which kind of transport is used — so learn the API once and you can interact with all the Components provided out-of-box.

 The following projects can leverage Apache Camel as a routing and mediation engine: